Pheelz: Early life

 Pheelz is a native of Ogun State, but he was born and raised in Ojo, a local government area in Lagos State.
-He started music as a 10 year old singer in church.
-While in high school in Ajangbandi Afromedia, Pheelz attended ideal comprehensive high school and later he worked under I.D Cabassa at Coded Tunes, the record label where he met Olamide.
+He started music as a 10-year-old singer in church.
+While in high school in Ajangbandi Afromedia, Pheelz attended Ideal Comprehensive High School and later he worked under I.D Cabassa at Coded Tunes, the record label where he met Olamide.
 In 2011, he featured vocals in a song off Olamide's Rapsodi album titled "I'm Going In".

 Career

 2012–2020: Working as a producer

 His breakthrough as a record producer came in 2012, when he produced the chart-topping singles by Olamide titled "First of All" and "Fucking with the Devil" off his YBNL album.
 In 2013, Pheelz was listed in NotJustOk's "Top 10 Hottest Producers in Nigeria".
 He produced all but one song on Olamide's Baddest Guy Ever Liveth album, a move which made him gain grounds in the Nigerian music industry and won him a nomination at The Headies 2013.
 In 2014, he was also nominated in the Producer of the Year category at the 2014 edition of The Headies and at the 2014 Nigeria Entertainment Awards.
 Pheelz has gone on to produce and be credited in popular songs and albums including The Chairman by M.I, Ghetto University by Runtown and Seyi or Shay by Seyi Shay.
 In 2014, Pheelz collaborated with COPILOT Music and Sound on a cover of Carlinhos Brown's "Maria Caipirnha (Samba da Bahia)".
 The arrangement represented the musical instrumentation and styles of Nigeria for Visa's "Samba of the World", a digital campaign for the 2014 FIFA World Cup.
-Pheelz was nominated and won the "Producer of the Year" category at The Headies 2020 edition.
+Pheelz was nominated and won the "Producer of the Year" category at The Headies awards 2020 edition.

+He has worked with several artists and musicians, such as Davido, Usher, Olamide, Wizkid, Fireboy DML, Teni and Tiwa Savage.